YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

 * Loadout: 2/6/0

 * Desc:
->These two ships are identical in use, and specialize in clearing smaller enemy fleets due to their bomber focus and special salvo.
+>These two ships are identical in use (albeit not in popularity, only Saratoga has a Kai to this day), and specialize in clearing smaller enemy fleets due to their bomber focus and special salvo.
 They don't launch fast, but when they do they really leave a mark - make sure to stagger the launches as to not overwrite the Damage buff, though.

 ![CV](https://azurlane.koumakan.jp/w/images/c/c4/Ark_RoyalChibi.png "HMS Ark Royal") - **[HMS Ark Royal](https://azurlane.koumakan.jp/Ark_Royal)**